DeZomB/OpenTK4.1-Renderer/README.md

 - Runs on Apple M1
 - Runs on Windows

-# What#s next:
+# Goal:
-- Deferred Rendering
+- "Simple" C# renderer with Deferred Rendering